-A 2021 ECRI clinical evidence assessment, updated in 2022, entitled InSpace Subacromial Tissue Spacer System for Treating Massive Rotator Cuff Tears concluded that based on the results of one systematic review, two RCTs and four nonrandomized comparison studies, the InSpace is safe and improves function and QOL for individuals with large to massive, MRCT.
-However, rotator cuff tear included too few participants to form conclusions about its comparative effectiveness to arthroscopic repair or debridement, and none of the studies reported outcomes longer than two years.
+A 2021 ECRI clinical evidence assessment, updated in 2022, entitled InSpace Subacromial Tissue Spacer System (Stryker Corp.) for Treating Massive Rotator Cuff Tears concluded that based on the results of one systematic review, two RCTs and four nonrandomized comparison studies, the InSpace is safe and improves function and QOL for individuals with large to massive MRCT.
+However, rotator cuff tears included too few participants to form conclusions about its comparative effectiveness to arthroscopic repair or debridement, and none of the studies reported outcomes longer than two years.
+The 2024 update on InSpace's safety and efficacy shows that comparative evidence is inconclusive.
+Outcomes show improved pain; however, the evidence is low for clinically meaningful improvement from baseline, significant improvement compared to debridement alone or with partial repair.
 Larger RCTs comparing InSpace as a standalone treatment and as an adjunct treatment with other MRCT treatments and reporting on long-term patient-oriented outcomes are needed to confirm findings and address evidence gaps; which may be partially addressed in ongoing clinical trials.